 Over the past few years, blockchain has made a sizeable wave in many businesses.
-Companies across industries and verticals are eager to see how the technology evolves, as it’s set to be worth nearly by 2024.
+Companies across industries and verticals are eager to see how the technology evolves, as it’s set to be worth nearly $8 billion by 2024.
 The implementation of blockchain across the board is inevitable.

 For manufacturers specifically, the technology could be used to revolutionize the service supply chain.
 The most innovative brands should be thinking ahead, strategizing if and how blockchain can be used to positively impact company performance.